cqse/teamscale-client-python/docs/faq.rst

 A simple way to think about this, is that the findings are stored into different buckets, each containing a certain set of findings.
 If the items in each individual bucket are updated, the difference to the previous version can be calculated without affecting any items from other buckets.

-Therefore: Use a separate partition for every distinct tool/server upload you are doing, but use the same paratition name every time for each upload of a newer version of the same distinct tool/server.
+Therefore: Use a separate partition for every distinct tool/server upload you are doing, but use the same partition name every time for each upload of a newer version of the same distinct tool/server.

 .. _faq-offsets: